-This is about the Ortur Laser Master 2 Pro laser engraver with fixed focus 20W (input) laser, shipped to me by madethebest.com – important specs include the ability to engrave wood board, paper board, black acrylic, leather, food, stainless steel, powder coated metal and more with claimed cutting ability including the above and felt cloth.
+In July 2021, Madethebest shipped me the Ortur Laser Master 2 Pro laser engraver with fixed focus 20W (input) laser – important specs include the ability to engrave wood board, paper board, black acrylic, leather, food, stainless steel, powder coated metal and more with claimed cutting ability including the above and felt cloth.
 I must stress that at the time of writing I’ve only tested wood engraving.
-For those, like me still grasping the subject, note the specs include engraving speed of 40-10,000mm a minute.
+For those, like me still grasping the subject, note that the specs include engraving speed of 40-10,000mm a minute.
 I need to check that.
-I wrote the original article on the OLM2 Pro in July 2021 but am updating it in August 2021 as further down I’m also covering optional extras for the OLM2 Pro – supplied to me by ZBANX.
+I wrote the original article on the OLM2 Pro in July 2021 but then updating it in August 2021 as further down I’m also covering optional extras for the OLM2 Pro – supplied to me by ZBANX.

 I was quite horrified at the size of the manual until I opened it and realised only 6 pages are in English, the first page being devoted to safety warnings, the second clearly showing all the parts.
 The LAST side is a “thank you” with more contact info which leaves a mere 3 pages devoted to actual assembly.

 Pretty much every other laser I’ve built up to now has had an unmounted PCB and most have left you to figure out how to mount it – often with a fairly basic cover over the electronics – not the Ortur.
 I LIKE the big red emergency STOP button – and as for the FLAME ALARM – I’m impressed.

 I did notice something on the Ortur site suggesting 15 minutes construction time – time must move at a different rate in China compared to here in Spain as I spent from tea-time until 1:30am at which point the construction was largely done but no wiring or bands attached – and having gotten the bulk of the work done, I gave up for the night.
 It’s possible I misread the construction time of course.